Platform The Difference FAQ Insights Pricing Request a Briefing

 IF

-The BAS figures don’t match → Then flag the transaction
+The Expected vs Actual GST Totals don’t match → Then flag the transaction

 IF